piandpower/celery_cache/README.md

 # Celery Cache

-Program for taking arbitrary functions, calling then with celery, and caching the results.
+Program for taking arbitrary functions, calling them with celery, and caching the results.